Vendor Image

 Product Details

-(1) To introduce commodity risk in a business setting.
-(2) To illustrate a number of ways contracts can be used to mitigate risk.
-In particular, contracts with option-like features such as, in this case, a swap, cap, or collar.
-(3) To explore how option-like contracts are priced and traded in markets and how, given that contracts are fairly priced in markets, those contracts might be of value to enterprises.
-(4) To explore a secondary set of issues related to the nature of risk drivers and the limits of contracting solutions.
-This can include a modest exploration of basis risk.
+The case can be used to pursue the following major objectives: (1) to introduce commodity risk in a business setting; (2) to illustrate a number of ways contracts can be used to mitigate risk—in particular, through option-like features such as, in this case, a swap, cap, or collar; (3) to explore how option-like contracts are priced and traded in markets and how, given that contracts are fairly priced in markets, those contracts might be of value to enterprises; and (4) to explore a secondary set of issues related to the nature of risk drivers and the limits of contracting solutions.